 Tag the book with genre-appropriate labels (i.e. thriller, steampunk, paranormal romance).
 Also tag their books with the names of bestselling authors like your friend.
 You don’t have to leave a review to do this; you just need an account at Amazon.
 A combination of the right tags and a good sales ranking can make a book come up when customers search for that type of story on Amazon.
-Note: Amazon has taken the tagging function away but I don’t know if it is permanent.
+Note: Amazon has taken the tagging function away but they might return that function in the future.

 Give the book a thumbs up.
 This takes less than a second and probably doesn’t do much, but it may play into Amazon’s algorithms to a lesser extent than reviews/ratings.

 Make a Listmania List and add your favorite authors’ books to it.
 This creates another avenue for new readers to find books.
 It’s better to create lists around similar types of books (i.e. genres or sub-genres) than to do a smorgasbord, and consider titling it something description so folks will be more inclined to check it out, ie. “Fun heroic fantasy ebooks for $5 or less.”
-Note: Amazon has taken the Listmania feature away but I don’t know if it is permanent.
+Note: Amazon has taken the Listmania feature away but, again, they might add that feature again in the future.

 If you have a Kindle, highlight and share some wise or fun quotations from the book.
 If enough people share their highlights, they’ll show up at the bottom of a book’s page.

-The above Amazon.com suggestions are excerpted from an original blog post by Lindsay Buroker.
+The above Amazon.com suggestions are adapted from an original blog post by Lindsay Buroker.

-If you like the above article, you’ll also like the following 2 blog posts as well.
+If you like the above article, you’ll also like the following post as well.